 From age 12 onwards, I made writing my hobby.
 Growing up poor will force your imagination to work in interesting ways to ignore being hungry, or broke, or bored while living my best life as a Latch-key Kid.
 Each story I made was better than the last, and after years of writing pages in a myriad of notebooks in between classes and assignments, I wrote a novel- my own story.
 But even then, I had managed to learn how to roleplay with other people- honing both my writing and my story-telling skills in my adolescence.
 Not even a stint in the military or starting a family deterred me from my hobby.
 Much like Dungeons and Dragons stuck with me, so did text roleplaying.
 I had the fortunate blessing of meeting some fantastic people across the internet with a creative spark that was alight with the fire of inspiration, adding to my own smoldering intuition and curiosity as a child, and as I grew older, my own flame grew, and it created wonderful worlds and communities in its own right.
 But even all this happiness is overshadowed by the truth of these kinds of games...

 The sad fact of the matter is this: No matter how well you design a server, curate a form, or moderate a RP chat, almost all of them are doomed to fail at some point.
 Most tend to fall apart after a year or two because there's no stability in either the design of the social architecture, or the implementation of mechanics, a lack of maturity of the staff, or sometimes life just gets in the way and QoL is never applied because the time needed to implement it is not there.
 The worst part is that I've seen it happen to places that showed actual promise; unique in their world building, lore and character demographic- to have it fall apart because of some flimsy Casus Belli waged against the administration from the users, or from the admin to the userbase.
 I've seen garbage roleplay, terrible GM/Mod/Admin behavior, and I've seen administration done in a fair, impartial, clear-eyed fashion, and everything in between.
-I've been part of huge roleplaying forums with almost 100 active players, Moderately-sized parties on mIRC, complete with our own character sheets and conversing over Ventrilo or Teamspeak, as well as small private one-on-one adventures on both mIRC and Yahoo!
+I've been part of huge roleplaying forums with almost one hundred active players, Moderately-sized parties on mIRC, complete with our own character sheets and conversing over Ventrilo or Teamspeak, as well as small private one-on-one adventures on both mIRC and Yahoo!
 Chat.
 I've been a player and a GM, a Loremaster and a narrator- and I suppose now, as the hairs on my head start to turn gray, and my eyes start to fail me, that I take the next step in my life and take up the mantle as an Advisor to you, whoever you are.

 Players